ikutsia/jobna/ENVIRONMENT_SETUP.md

-# 🔐 Environment Variables Setup for Firebase
+# 🔐 Environment Variables Setup for Firebase & OpenAI

 ## 📋 What This Does

-This setup moves your Firebase credentials from the code to environment variables, making your app more secure and following best practices.
+This setup moves your Firebase credentials and OpenAI API key from the code to environment variables, making your app more secure and following best practices.

 ## 🚀 Setup Instructions